 In 1950 Nixon was elected to the US Senate.
 He won his candidate partly because of his attacks on his opponent of Helen Douglas claiming that her voting record in the House corresponded with the goals of the communist party.

-Nixon lost a close election to John F. Kennedy in 1960.
-He then lost an election for Governor of California in 1962.
+Nixon lost a close election to John F. Kennedy in 1960 and then lost an election for Governor of California in 1962.
 His opponent was incumbent governor Edmund Brown.
-After his defeat he gave a press conference in which he states " you won't have Nixon to kick around anymore, because, gentlemen, this is my last press conference".
-For the next six years Nixon worked for a new York law firm, and campaigned for Republicans throughout the country.
+After his defeat, he gave a press conference in which he stated, "You won't have Nixon to kick around anymore, because, gentlemen, this is my last press conference."
+For the next six years, Nixon worked for a New York law firm and campaigned for Republicans throughout the country.

-Nixon pursued two major and related foreign policy objectives while President.
+Nixon pursued two primary and related foreign policy objectives while President.
 He pioneered the opening of American relations with China.
 This effort culminated in a visit that he undertook to China in February 1972.
 Simultaneously Nixon pursued a policy that called detente with the Soviet Union.
-This was a policy that was designed to find ways despite the difference between the United States and the Soviets to work together to reduce tension and coexist.
+This policy was designed to find ways despite the difference between the United States and the Soviets to work together to reduce tension and coexist.
 The high point in the detente process was the signing of the SALT I (Strategic Arms Limitation Talks) treaty during Nixon's visit to Moscow in May 1972.

 Father: Francis Anthony Nixon